Digital-Avatars-and-Robotics/Rhascau/README.md

   - *cooldowns*: tracks `SkillsCooldown` for each player (address)
   - *diceRolls*: tracks `DiceRoll` for each player (address)
   - *classToPlayer*: maps class of the player to his address.
+  - *afkRecord*: tracks if given player is marked as AFK.
+If so, his time for the turn will be 0, hence other players will be able to skip him immediately.
+Each AFK player can rejoin at any time.
   - queue: keeps track of turns
   - killCount: tracks how many players used their "Destroy" ability (for the purpose of "Rapid Moves")
 - *blockHashToBeUsed*: keeps track of the player's movement generations. (see: [Randomness](#randomness))